awcodify/sysctl-theme/docs/quick-start.md

 bundle exec jekyll serve
 ```

-Visit `http://localhost:4000` in your browser to see your site with the Sysctl theme applied.
+Visit `http://localhost:4000` in your browser to see your site with the Arsxy theme applied.

 ## Step 7: Customize Your Site

-Now that you have your site running with the Sysctl theme, you can:
+Now that you have your site running with the Arsxy theme, you can:

 1. Update your site info in `_config.yml`
 2. Create additional pages (about.md, contact.md, etc.)